FyZyX/vocava/src/vocava/home-page.md

 # Vocava
+1. **Language Selection and Fluency Adjustment**: Users can select their native language and the target language for the conversation from a list of options.
+Users can also set their fluency level in the target language using a slider.

 ## User Preferences
 1. **Selection of Native and Target Language**: Users can select their native language and the target language for translation from a predefined list of languages.
 The selection retains a memory of the user's previous choices for convenience.